splunk/public-o11y-docs/admin/authentication-tokens/org-tokens.rst

         - POST :code:`https://ingest.<REALM>.signalfx.com/v1/trace`

       For information about these endpoints, see :new-page:`Send Monitoring Metrics and Custom Events <https://dev.splunk.com/observability/docs/datamodel/ingest/>`.

-   - :strong:`API Token`: Select this authorization scope to use the token to authenticate with Infrastructure Monitoring endpoints.
+   - :strong:`API Token with roles`: Select this authorization scope to use the token to authenticate with Observability Cloud API endpoints using specific roles.
 Example use cases are Terraform, programmatic usage of the API for business objects, and so on.
 These endpoints use the following base URLs:

         - :code:`https://api.<REALM>.signalfx.com`
         - :code:`wss://stream.<REALM>.signalfx.com`

       For information about these endpoints, see :new-page:`Summary of Splunk Infrastructure Monitoring API Endpoints <https://dev.splunk.com/observability/docs/apibasics/api_list/>`.

+      For information about roles, see :ref:`roles-and-capabilities`.

 #.
 Edit the visibility permissions:

    #.
 To display the available permissions, select the right arrow in the :guilabel:`Access Token Permissions` box.
-The following
-      permission options appear:
+The following permission options appear:

       * :menuselection:`Only Admins can Read`: Only admin users can view or read the new token.
 The token isn't visible to other users.
       * :menuselection:`Admins and Select Users or Teams can Read`: Admin users and users or teams you select can view or read the new token.
 The token isn't visible to anyone else.